-FTP has been a long-standing method of file transfer—and SFTP—its secure successor does the same with added layers of security.
+FTP clients have for years provided a longstanding file transfer method—and SFTP, its secure successor, does the same with added layers of security.

 But is there a stark difference between secure file transfer protocol (SFTP) and FTP?
 Which one is better for your specific use case and are there better, more modern options for secure file transfer?